aws-samples/iot-device-on-boarding/README.md

 <h1>Introduction</h1>
 <p>This repository contains the files for the "Secure and Consistent IoT Device On-
 boarding with Just-In-Time-Provisioning (JITP) and Certificate Rotation" blog.
-I ncluded are all the files necessary to create the cloud components, initialize the cloud with a device, and simulate the device on-boarding to the cloud.</p>
+Included are all the files necessary to create the cloud components, initialize the cloud with a device, and simulate the device on-boarding to the cloud.</p>

 <p>IoT Core, IoT Rules, IoT Registered Certificate Authority (CA), IoT Certificates